GRATITUDE . MINDFULNESS . JOY

 Because stories—and mindset—shape how students see themselves as learners.

-Nicole Thomson’s author visits are designed to spark joy, build confidence, and support students in developing the mindset tools they need to thrive—not just in math, but in life.
+Nicole Thomson’s author visits are designed to spark joy, build confidence, and support students in developing the mindset tools they need to thrive—not just in the classroom, but in life.

 During a visit, your students will: